julian-weinert/JWPrettyPrintedSerialization/README.md

 **A parser and composer for pretty printed arrays**

-`JWPrettyPrintedSerialization` is a class that can parse and compose strings that represent arrays and dictionaries in the pretty printed array notation like PHP's `print_r` returns.
+`JWPrettyPrintedSerialization` is a class that can parse and compose strings that represent arrays and dictionaries in the pretty printed array notation like PHP's `print_r()` function returns.

 `JWPrettyPrintedSerialization` comes with following features: